sarathsoma/learn-anything/readme.md

 Both this project and the search engine [is in active development](https://github.com/learn-anything/search-engine).
 If you want to help improve it in any way or want to join an ever growing community of learners, you can join our active [Slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) where you can either help with expanding content of the mind maps, help with the development and adding features to our [Search Engine](https://github.com/learn-anything/search-engine) or create a study group for any branch in the mind map and learn together.

-<h2 align="center"><a href="https://learn-anything.github.io">Our Blog 📚</a></h2>

-You can also read through our [development blog](https://learn-anything.github.io) which outlines all the problems we are trying to solve to make the [Search Engine](https://github.com/learn-anything/search-engine) and Mind Map curation as best as it can be.

-We use [Twitter](https://twitter.com/learnanything_) to announce new things like new queries that were added, [blog articles](https://learn-anything.github.io) that were written and more. 🐦

 <h1 align="center"><a href="https://learn-anything.github.io/2017/06/15/contributing.html">Contributing 👬</a> </a></h1>

 There are many ways in which you can help.
 But before you do, it is best to read [why we created this search engine and what problems we are trying to solve](https://learn-anything.github.io/future/2017/05/27/future-of-learning.html).
 You can also join [our Slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) as that is where all communication regarding this project takes place.